 Stronger Connections with BLUU

-We are also looking to establish deeper connections with “BLUU: Black Lives of Unitarian Universalism” (www.blacklivesuu.com/).
+The Anti-Racism Team is looking to establish deeper connections with “BLUU: Black Lives of Unitarian Universalism” (www.blacklivesuu.com/).
 Our goal is for presentations and church-wide commitments to come from these connections.
 Rev. Susanne is committed to keeping us connected to BLUU, using their resources for our worship and programs.

 (image credit: Black Lives of Unitarian Universalism)